parallaxsecond/rust-psa-crypto/psa-crypto-sys/README.md

 requirements for configuring and building MbedTLS can be found [on their repository homepage](https://github.com/ARMmbed/mbedtls#tool-versions).

+Linking and generating implementation-specific APIs is controlled by the `implementation-defined` feature that is enabled by default.
+Therefore, if you require only the spec-defined bits of the API (namely the constants and types) you can simply disable default features.

 Currently the version of MbedTLS built is based on the `development` branch of their repository, as the Mbed Crypto functionality has not yet been included in a standard release.